- What do I need to do before registering with DRS?

 - Sale of a taxable service; or

-- Operation of a hotel, motel, or lodging house.
+- Operation of a hotel, motel, lodging house or bed and breakfast establishment.

 - Sales and Use Taxes - If you sell goods or taxable services in Connecticut, you may be required by law to charge and collect Connecticut sales tax.
 Therefore register for Sales and Use Tax.